Section Two: Student Rights and Responsibilities

 - Online students may appeal to the Vice President of Academic Services or designee via the Grade Appeal form submitted to email@example.com or faxed to the number provided on the Grade Appeal form.

-- On-campus students may appeal to the Campus Dean of the College in which the student is enrolled.
+- On-campus students may appeal to the Campus Dean of the College in which the course is listed.

 Appeals will not be accepted without documentation that the student has made a written appeal to the instructor.